-- 1. An ability to identify, formulate, and solve complex engineering problems by applying principels of engineering, science, and mathematics. - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. - 3.
+- 1. An ability to identify, formulate, and solve complex engineering problems by applying principels of engineering, science, and mathematics. - 2.
+An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors. - 3.
 An ability to communicate effectively with a range of audiences.

-- 4. An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts. - 5.
-An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives. - 6.
-An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. . - 7.
-An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.
+4. An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts.

-The department has articulated seven outcomes of the BS program.
-Each student graduating from this program is expected to have these skills, abilities, and traits.
+5. An ability to function effectively on a team whose members together provide leadership, create a collaborative and inclusive environment, establish goals, plan tasks, and meet objectives.

+6. An ability to develop and conduct appropriate experimentation, analyze and interpret data, and use engineering judgment to draw conclusions. .

+7. An ability to acquire and apply new knowledge as needed, using appropriate learning strategies.